Pretorian/workshop-band-app/workshop/00-getting-started.md

 ```
 ✗ lb --version
-2.2.0 (generator-loopback@3.2.0 loopback-workspace@3.40.1)
+4.2.1 (generator-loopback@5.9.4 loopback-workspace@4.5.0)
 ```

 This should show a version number for the LoopBack CLI.
-Any version number should do.
+3 or greater for a version number should do.

 Type `lb --help` to show all sorts of helpful information: